Sony reaffirms PS5 holiday launch but profits slip for games

 Sony’s big games — The Last of Us Part II and Ghost of Tsushima (July 17) — will likely help lift sales at a time when console hardware will probably fall off a cliff as gamers wait for the PS5 launch.
 Console sales typically move in a cycle, with the final year of a console generation usually being strong in software sales but weak in hardware revenues.
 Sony hasn’t made a precise forecast about that.

 During the quarter, Sony said that four of its factories shut down from January 24 to February 9 because of the pandemic.
 But since February 10, all of the factories have reopened, though there was some disruption in the supply chain.
-The PlayStation 4 hardware saw a slight impact on supplies, but Sony said it was addressed with inventory and sales are trending well.
+The PlayStation 4 hardware saw a slight impact on supplies, but Sony said it was addressed with inventory and sales trending well.

 Meanwhile, sales of games downloaded from the network and PS Plus and PlayStation Now subscriber numbers have “significantly increased.”